-Long Beach recommends Applicants revise Rule No. 30 to explicitly state that wholesale core firm rights holders will only have their rights pro-rated when other core customers have their rights pro-rated.44 Long Beach states that Applicants' firm storage rights are oversubscribed, and this has affected Long Beach's ability to fully utilize its approved rights.
-Long
+Long Beach recommends Applicants revise Rule No. 30 to explicitly state that wholesale core firm rights holders will only have their rights pro-rated when other core customers have

 41 See Applicants' Response to Cal PA Data Requests DR-013-03; Cal Adv.
 DR-049-01; Cal Adv.
 DR-049a.